yelircaasi/nix-config/notes/B_philosophy/faith-and-doubt.md

 * Character and Actions of Church Leaders
 * 3.2 Doctrinal and Theological Matters

--The Problem of Evil
+* The Problem of Evil

 * 3.3 Science

--Evolution and Creation: There is no way around the mountains of evidence for evolution by means of natural selection as proposed by Darwin and refined by biologists since.
+* Evolution and Creation: There is no way around the mountains of evidence for evolution by means of natural selection as proposed by Darwin and refined by biologists since.
 The evidence is to be found primarily in the fields of genetics, paleontology and the fossil record, anatomy, molecular biology, biogeography, embryology, and taxonomy, as well as direct observation.
 A brief overview of the evidence is given in Appendix X. I have found it to be even more convincing upon closer examination.
 There are very few who seriously engage with the ideas and evidence underlying the theory of evolution and do not acknowledge its validity.
 All of them, with no known exceptions, are motivated by religious fundamentalism. [theguardian.com/science/political-science/2017/sep/05/questioning-evolution-is-neither-science-denial-nor-the-preserve-of-creationists](https://www.theguardian.com/science/political-science/2017/sep/05/questioning-evolution-is-neither-science-denial-nor-the-preserve-of-creationists)

--Age of the Earth
+* Age of the Earth

--Noah's Ark and the Flood
+* Noah's Ark and the Flood

--
 * 3.4 Social Issues
 * 3.4.2: Feminism
 * Gender issues and feminism was portrayed by some of the more conservative apostles of the 80's and 90's as one of the greatest threats to the church.
 Today, gender issues are one of the more challenging issues that active, believing members face.
 There is increasingly more friction between western, liberal cultures and what has traditionally between taught about patriarchy and the proper role of women.